aforcada/traditional-japanese-vscode-theme/README.md

 ## 🗺️ Roadmap

-- Capture and publish in-editor screenshots for each variant.
+- Capture and publish in-editor screenshots for each theme.
+- Light variant for each theme.

 <a id="support-and-feedback"></a>